 Skim through active salons, respond to comments, and easily find trending discussions.

-A Tom Friedman article was sorted and studied for the political leaning of its readers.
-The results were produced with natural language processing (LSA) of DocuScope, a tool developed by co-founder David Kaufer, Professor of English and Rhetoric.
+A Paul Krugman article was studied for concentrations of interest and controversy.
+Through the natural language processing (LSP) database of DocuScope, a tool developed by co-founder David Kaufer, hotspots and political leanings were identified in participants’ comments.

-Preliminary research methods conducted from 2007 to 2009 included literature reviews, paper prototyping sessions, wireframing and interactive wireframing, interviews and directed storytelling, all of which led to early stage development work led by Ananda Gunawardena, David Kaufer, and myself with a team of undergraduate information systems students led by Raja Sooriamurthi.
+Preliminary research methods conducted from 2007 to 2009 included literature reviews, paper prototyping sessions, interviews and directed storytelling, all of which led to early stage development work led by Ananda Gunawardena, David Kaufer, and myself with a team of undergraduate information systems students led by Raja Sooriamurthi.

 Process work included user flow explorations, type explorations for readability on screen, wireframes for testing and patent filings, and a simplified version for the first iPads.
 “Responsive” was not yet a format but that is effectively what these prototypes were.